outsharded/TheSwift/README.md

 # Settings
 Instructions for setting up the role system and cuctomising the bot are in [the wiki.](https://github.com/tecdude/TheSwift/wiki)

-## MongoDB
-You need a local MongoDB database named 'warns'.
-[Use their guide for the most up-to-date guidance.](<https://www.mongodb.com/docs/manual/installation/> "Use their guide for the most up-to-date guidance.")

 ## Installation
 Installation instructions are now in [the wiki.](https://github.com/tecdude/TheSwift/wiki)